 What are some common challenges that affect digital signage installation?

-If using a SoC isn’t the right choice for your digital signage solution, then you’ll be using an external media player.
+If using an SoC isn’t the right choice for your digital signage solution, then you’ll be using an external media player.
 For an extensive guide to all media players, check out our media player guide here.

-To update your content, it must be transmitted from the content management system to the media player and then to the displays, which requires an internet connection via Wi-Fi, Ethernet or cellular.
+To update your content, it must be transmitted from the content management system to the media player and then to the displays, which requires an internet connection via Wi-Fi, Ethernet, or cellular.

-- ● Media players will back-up the content onto their hard drives, so if the connection drops or is unreliable the content will still play, but can’t be updated.
+- ● Media players will back up the content onto their hard drives, so if the connection drops or is unreliable the content will still play, but can’t be updated.
 Live data feeds also won’t function, as they require a constant internet connection.

 - ● If you want to use digital signage in a place where there is no internet, you can have the content stored on the media player and then connect it to your display using HDMI cables.
-Changes will have to made manually.
+Changes will have to be made manually.